ethereum/devp2p/discv5/discv5-wire.md

 ### REGTOPIC Request (0x07)

-    message-data = [request-id, topic, ENR, ticket, [bucket₁, bucket₂, ..., bucketₙ]] message-type = 0x07
+    message-data    = [request-id, topic, ENR, ticket,
+                       [topic-distance₁, topic-distance₂, ..., topic-distanceₙ]]
+    message-type    = 0x07
     topic           = 32-byte service / topic identifier
-    ENR          = current node record of sender ticket       = opaque byte array containing a ticket previously issued by the recipient registrar; empty (`0x80`) on first attempt bucketₙ      = positive integer log2 distance from `topic` where the sender's service table `B(topic)` still has space
+    ENR             = current node record of sender ticket          = opaque byte array containing a ticket previously issued by the recipient registrar; empty (`0x80`) on first attempt topic-distanceₙ = positive integer log2 distance from `topic` where the sender's service table `B(topic)` still has space

 REGTOPIC asks the recipient registrar to register the sender (identified by `ENR`) for service `topic`.
 If the sender has a ticket from a previous registration attempt with this registrar, it must present the ticket; otherwise `ticket` is the empty byte array.

-The `bucket` list carries the sender's "fill these buckets" hint to the recipient: when returning auxiliary ENRs, the recipient should prefer ENRs that fall into one of the listed log2 distances from `topic`, so the response helps the sender populate its service table.
+The `topic-distance` list carries the sender's "send me ENRs at these distances" hint to the recipient: when returning auxiliary ENRs, the recipient should prefer ENRs whose log2 distance to `topic` matches one of the listed values, so the response helps the sender populate its service table.

 REGTOPIC is always answered with a single REGCONFIRMATION response.
 The recipient may additionally send zero or more NODES responses carrying auxiliary ENRs selected from its